OKR: Goal-setting on steroids

 “A goal properly set is halfway reached.” – Zig Ziglar

-In the 2018 #1 New York Times bestseller Measure What Matters – How Google, Bono, and the Gates Foundation Rock the World with OKRs, legendary venture capitalist John Doerr revealed how the goal-setting framework of Objectives and Key Results (OKRs) has helped tech giants including Intel and Google achieve explosive growth – and how it can help any organization thrive.
+In his #1 New York Times bestseller Measure What Matters – How Google, Bono, and the Gates Foundation Rock the World with OKRs, John Doerr revealed how Objectives and Key Results has helped many companies achieve explosive growth.
+In his 2018 book, the legendary venture capitalist showcases the unique OKR goal-setting framework, which first originated at Intel.
+But take note this innovative goal-setting process is not just reserved for tech giants.
+In fact it can help any organization thrive.

 So what is OKR and how does it differ from earlier goal-setting processes?